 Further, it would benefit companies like Training Peaks and Strava.
 Both of which Wahoo has talked to a bit about the technology.
 While it’s one thing to have the Running Smoothness data within the app, it’s likely far more beneficial for the most interested endurance consumers to have that data visible in 3rd party apps such as Training Peaks and Strava.

 Ultimately, it’ll be really interesting to see where Wahoo goes with this technology, and how accurate it can be made.
-As usual, I’ll have a closer look at things as they get closer to release.

 Thanks for reading!